 History of the IAC

 Responding to an increased focus on quality by participating clinicians, referring physicians, administrators, the Centers for Medicare & Medicaid services, third party insurers and patients, the IAC has grown its staff, board of directors and network of application reviewers and site visitors incrementally over the past decade.
-Today, the IAC works in concert with more than 12,000 sites throughout the U.S. and Canada to provide a pathway for documenting quality patient care.
+Today, the IAC works in concert with more than 14,000 sites to provide a pathway for documenting quality patient care.